September Accomplishments 2013

 On 11-13 September 2013 Koepp also participated in an international conference at Princeton University entitled “Putting the Figure on the Map: Imagining Sameness and Difference for Children."
 The title of her talk, “An Anthropologist Shows Children a World of Difference: The Pedagogical Imagination of Louis-François Jauffret," was part of a session devoted to "Internationalism, and Tolerance."

-Siouxsie Easter, Associate Professor of Theater, was recently featured on two radio programs.
+Siouxsie Easter, Associate Professor of Theatre, was recently featured on two radio programs.
 Tish Pearlman interviewed Siouxsie for the NPR program "Out of Bounds," and George Sapio interviewed Siouxsie for the local Ithaca radio show "Onstage/Offstage."
 On both programs, Siouxsie talked about her recent directing, installation work, and teaching.

 Kurt Pipa, Lecturer of Japanese, planned and conducted a three-week Sustainability Leadership Program for Japanese Youths in July and August of 2013 at EcoVillage at Ithaca and in the city of Ithaca, along with his wife, Chieko Pipa.
 The program brought together two Japanese teenage students with 17 professionals, educators and activists, and offered the students a series of workshops and lectures in sustainability, sustainable living and leadership.
 The students also took part in a series of home stays, including a farm stay, and a host of experiential learning activities.